Skip to main content

 Roofing in Eau Claire and the Chippewa Valley

 Eau Claire roofing has its own rhythm.
-The weather is harder on roofs here than in most of the country, the housing stock spans more than a century of construction eras, and the cost of a job can swing thousands of dollars depending on what's under the shingles.
-Here's how the local landscape shapes a roofing job in the Chippewa Valley.
+The weather is harder on roofs here than in most of the country, the housing stock spans more than a century of building eras, and what a job costs can swing thousands of dollars depending on what's under the shingles.
+Here's how the local landscape shapes a roofing job in the Chippewa Valley — and what to look for when you hire a roofing contractor.

 What Eau Claire weather does to your roof